Democratic demands test Trump impeachment strategy | Federal News Network

 Jennifer Victor, a political science professor at George Mason University, said the impeachment inquiry “ups the ante in a checks-and-balances political game with the executive branch.
 The heightened public spotlight makes it more difficult for the executive branch to skirt requests to appear or deliver documents.”

-Associated Press writers Lisa Mascaro and Mary Clare Jalonick contributed to this report.
+Associated Press writers Michael Balsamo, Lisa Mascaro and Mary Clare Jalonick contributed to this report.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.